In Therapy, We Want You to Have Good Sex—Whether You’re Trying to Conceive, Already Pregnant, or Have a Newborn

 There Are Lots of Ways to Have Sex

 There are lots of ways to have sex, whether with a partner or with yourself.
 During pregnancy or postpartum, it’s time to get creative.
-In online therapy at Tribeca Maternity, we help individuals and couples learn how to have sex in different ways, both mechanically and relationally.
+At Tribeca Maternity, we help individuals and couples learn how to have sex in different ways, both mechanically and relationally.

 Couples: Good Sex Requires Communication

 The key to having good sex is being able to navigate when to have it, how to have it, and the conditions of having it.
-This can be particularly challenging during the self-isolation imposed by COVID-19, when all parts of your and your partner’s lives are happening in the same shared space, making healthy emotional and physical boundaries harder to come by.
-All of this can affect your sex life.
-And it means you need to talk about sex, which isn’t easy for many people.
-In remote couples therapy, we’ll help partners talk about sex, including:
+And this means you need to talk about sex, which isn’t easy for many people.
+In couples therapy, we’ll help partners talk about sex, including: